UWPCE-PythonCert/PythonCertDevel/source/exercises/html_renderer_tutorial.rst

     Title("PythonClass - title example")

-Take a look at one of the other tests to get ideas -- and maybe start with a copy and paste, and then change the names:
+Take a look at one of the other tests to get ideas, and maybe start with a copy and paste, and then change the names:

 .. code-block:: python